Chapter 5.50

 C. The application for relief shall be accompanied, as appropriate, with photographs, maps, drawings, and other information substantiating the applicant’s request, including a statement of the applicant.

-D. An application for relief shall be denied unless the approving authority finds, based on the information provided in the application, supporting documentation, or such other additional information as may be requested, and on water use information for the property as shown by the records of the district, all of the following:
+D. An application for relief shall be denied unless the approving authority finds, based on the information provided in the application, supporting documentation, or such other additional information as may be requested, and on water use information for the property as shown by the records of Western, all of the following:

 2. That because of special circumstances applicable to the property or its use, the strict application of this chapter would have a disproportionate impact on: (a) the property or use that exceeds customers generally; or (b) the applicant’s health that exceeds customers generally;